 Casa Batlló Barcelona

-This building, designed in 1877 by Emili Sala y Cortès, was bought in 1902 by textile entrepreneur Josep Batlló, who commissioned Gaudí to completely demolish the block of flats to build his home from scratch.
+This building, designed in 1877 by Emili Sala y Cortès, was bought in 1902 by the textile entrepreneur Josep Batlló, who commissioned Gaudí to completely demolish the block of flats to build his home from scratch.

-Casa Batlló stands out mainly for its facade where people find all kinds of representations: there are those who say that the house is a carnival, the balconies are the masks and the colored walls are the confetti; others say that the house represents the bottom of the sea and the balconies and columns are the bears of the animals that are dead.
-Others say that this is the dragon's house and the legend of Sant Jordi is represented both on the facade and inside , especially thanks to the colorful roof with large pieces of ceramics that seem to be the scales of a reptile pierced by a large cross of four arms that represents the sword of Sant Jordi.
+Declared a World Heritage Site by UNESCO in 2005, Casa Batlló stands out mainly for its façade where people find all kinds of representations: there are those who say that the house is a carnival, the balconies are the masks and the colored walls are the confetti; Others say that the house represents the bottom of the sea and the balconies and columns are the bones of the dead animals.
+Others say that this is the house of the dragon and both on the facade and inside the legend of Sant Jordi is represented, especially thanks to the colorful roof with large pieces of ceramic that seem to be the scales of a reptile crossed by a large cross. with four arms that represents the sword of Sant Jordi.

 But Casa Batlló is much more than its façade: inside we find original construction techniques that are not only decorative but also functional, and represent a milestone in terms of the possibilities of innovation that artisans had at that time.
 Gaudí's creative universe revolved around nature, and it is in these rooms and the patio of lights where his great inspiration is best reflected.